vinejs/vinejs.dev/content/docs/guides/custom_error_messages.md

 # Custom error messages

-The workflow for defining custom error messages in VineJS is managed using a messages provider.
+A messages provider manages the workflow for defining custom error messages in VineJS.
 You can use the default messages provider or create a custom provider that works great for your team and project.

 In this guide, we will cover the API of the [simple messages provider](https://github.com/vinejs/vine/blob/develop/src/messages_provider/simple_messages_provider.ts) (shipped with VineJS) and also create a custom messages provider.

 ## Using the SimpleMessagesProvider
-The error messages given to the **simple messages provider** are defined as an object of key-value pair.
+The error messages given to the **simple messages provider** are defined as an object of a key-value pair.
 The key can be the rule name or the `field + rule` combination; the value is the error message.

 ```ts
 import vine, { SimpleMessagesProvider } from '@vinejs/vine'